dmlc/gluon-nlp/docs/api/modules/model.rst

 Model Registry
 --------------

-The model registry provides an easy interface to obtain pre-defined models.
+The model registry provides an easy interface to obtain pre-defined and pre-trained models.

 .. autosummary::
     :nosignatures: